Gallician: Features

 The village contains a church, three large houses (Mas Beata, Mas du Notaire and Mas de Mourgues), a bakers, a small supermarket and two bar/restaurants, a bullfight arena, a camp site, a cooperative winery and the Van Gogh school for younger children.

-At Gallician is the start of the Via Rhôna, a new long-distance cycle path which follows the Rhône, and links the village to Palavat-les-Flots in Hérault.
+At Gallician is the start of the Via Rhôna, a new long-distance cycle path which follows the Rhône, and links the village to Palavas-les-Flots in Hérault.